Audio Tools

 OGG to M4A Converter

-Convert OGG Vorbis or Opus audio to M4A (AAC) for iPhone, iTunes, and QuickTime compatibility.
+Convert OGG Vorbis or Opus audio to M4A (AAC) for iPhone, iTunes, and QuickTime — runs locally via ffmpeg.wasm, nothing is uploaded.

 Open tool →